babjanshaik-png/babjanshaik-png/README.md

 # 💫 About Me:

-I am a Computer Science student with a strong interest in software development and problem solving.
-I enjoy building efficient and scalable applications.<br><br>I have experience in full-stack development using HTML, CSS, JavaScript, React, Node.js, and MySQL, along with Python for programming and basic machine learning concepts.
-I also have a good understanding of Data Structures and Algorithms.
+I’m a Computer Science student passionate about software development, problem solving, and building scalable applications.
+I have experience in full-stack development with HTML, CSS, JavaScript, React, Node.js, and MySQL, along with Python for programming and machine learning.

+I have a strong foundation in Data Structures and Algorithms and enjoy building AI-powered applications using LLMs, RAG, and modern AI tools.
+I’m also familiar with Docker, REST APIs, Git/GitHub, and CI/CD practices, with a focus on writing clean, efficient, and maintainable code.

 ## 🌐 Socials: